mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-27-conquering-fear.md

 Fear scares us INITIALLY and IRRATIONALLY.
 Take solace in these two facts:

-1. *Almost EVERYTHING seems scary the first time around*: Driving, swimming, public speaking, asking someone out, hiring someone, purchasing a home, yada yada.
+1. Almost everything seems scary the first time around: Driving, swimming, public speaking, asking someone out, hiring someone, purchasing a home, yada yada.
 Once you take some action, you soon realize that your fears aren't as bad as you thought they'd be.

-2. *Most fears are just imaginary/irrational*: As soon as you take some action, you'll realize that:
+2. Most fears are just imaginary/irrational: As soon as you take some action, you'll realize that:

    * the worst-case scenario isn't as bad as you thought it'd be.
 OR
    * the probability of anything bad happening is extremely low. or